-Therefore, Honywood will ensure that there are opportunities for a range of education and training providers to access all learners in Year 8 to Year 11 for the purpose of informing them about approved technical education qualifications or apprenticeships, as follows:
+Therefore, Honywood will ensure that there are opportunities for a range of education and training providers to access all learners in Cohort 8 to Cohort 11 for the purpose of informing them about approved technical education qualifications or apprenticeships, as follows:

-All learners in Years 8-11 are entitled:
+All learners in Cohorts 8-11 are entitled:

-- to find out about technical education qualifications and apprenticeships opportunities, as part of a careers programme which provides information on the full range of education and training options available at each transition point; - to hear from a range of local providers about the opportunities they offer, including technical education and apprenticeships through options events, assemblies and group discussions and taster events; - to understand how to make applications for the full range of academic and technical courses.
+- to find out about technical education qualifications and apprenticeships opportunities, as part of a careers programme which provides information on the full range of education and training options available at each transition point. - to hear from a range of local providers about the opportunities they offer, including technical education and apprenticeships through options events, assemblies and group discussions and taster events; Two encounters for learners during the 'first key phase' (Cohort 8 or 9) and two encounters for learners during the 'second key phase' (Cohort 10 or 11) that are mandatory for all learner to attend. - to understand how to make applications for the full range of academic and technical courses.